inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

 ![“Yixinou Railway”](../resources/images/yixinou2.png )

-## Chapter 6: Four Things You Need to Know About Yiwu Wholesale Market
+## 6. Four Things You Need to Know About Yiwu Wholesale Market

 ### 6.1 Are All the Booths Opened by Manufacturers?